-Lori is from Ashern, MB, and has been an educator for over 30 years, most of that with Lakeshore School Division.
+Lori Emilson has been an educator for over 30 years, most of that with Lakeshore School Division.
 As a classroom teacher, she has experience with every grade from Kindergarten through Gr.
-8. For the past nine years, Lori’s role as Curriculum Support Teacher in her division has focused on supporting teachers in Literacy, Numeracy, and Technology.
-Lori is a member of the Manitoba Reading Association, currently serving as that organization’s past president.
+8. For the past eight years, Lori’s role as Curriculum Support Teacher in her division has focused on Literacy, Numeracy and Technology.
+Lori is a member of the Manitoba Reading Association, currently serving as that organization’s president.

-Kathy spends time supporting teachers in 12 schools with Kindergarten to Grade 8.
-Her support work consists of modelling or co-teaching with classroom teachers (small group, large group and 1-1) in order to help teachers with instruction in reading, writing and thinking focused on reflecting on the ELA curriculum when planning.
-Ongoing workshops are part of this role as she runs workshops on a variety of topics based on teachers’/students’ needs in schools.
+Kathy spends time with teachers across the division in Kindergarten -Grade 8 classrooms.
+Her work consists of mostly co-planning, co-teaching and follow-up collaboration with classroom teachers.
+This support with instruction in reading, writing and thinking is focused on reflecting on the ELA curriculum when planning.
+Ongoing workshops are part of this role as she runs workshops and continuing contact groups exploring a variety of topics based on teachers’/students’ needs in schools.

 Patti Lawrence currently works as the Divisional Numeracy Coach in Portage la Prairie School Division.
 She has over 30 years of experience working as a classroom teacher, literacy support teacher, resource teacher and teacher principal.
 She is passionate about the Numeracy Achievement Program and looks forward to working with others who share the same passion.

-Amanda has been fortunate to have a diverse and fulfilling 12-year teaching career so far.
+Amanda Rivers has been fortunate to have a diverse and fulfilling 11-year teaching career so far.
 This has included her first year teaching in Ste.
 Rose du Lac and the remainder in Seven Oaks School Division in Winnipeg.
-She has taught grades Kindergarten, 4, 6/7 Multiage, and 8 (current) as well as having been in the role of Learning Support Teacher.
+She has taught grades Kindergarten, 4, and 6/7 Multiage (currently) as well as having been in the role of Learning Support Teacher.
 Amanda made the decision to "return" to the Middle Years classroom from Learning Support because that is where her passion truly lies.
 She believes that Middle Years students have great potential and she is passionate about helping them to evolve as readers and writers.
 Amanda believes that children need two main things in order to experience success in ELA: a sense of identity and purpose as both a reader and writer.
 The increased skillset and motivation that come as a result are the rewards.

 Nicole is currently the K-9 Numeracy Coach in Border Land School Division.
 She loves working alongside teachers both in and out of classrooms and is passionate about empowering teachers to be the best math educators they can be.
 She has presented extensively in her school division, elsewhere in Manitoba as well as internationally.